Idiru/next-project/README.md

 - The slice manages loading, success, and error states.
 - Data is typed with TypeScript.

-### TypeScript Integration

-- Defined types for `PokemonSummary` and the API response.
-- The slice state is typed using a `PokemonState` interface.
-- `RootState` and `AppDispatch` are exported to ensure fully typed Redux usage.

 ### Store Configuration

 - All reducers are registered in the central `store.ts` file.